ublue-os/website/docs/images/bazzite/installation.md

 # Installing Bazzite and Initial Setup

 !!!
 WARNING
-    Fedora's installer has some issues with OCI images currently which is due to how new all of this is.
+    Fedora's installer has some issues with OCI images currently since this feature is still new.
 If you have any issues installing, please consult our FAQ page [here](/images/bazzite/FAQ/#i-am-having-issues-installing-bazzite-onto-my-hardware).

 This is a visual guide for installing Bazzite.